oracle/soda-for-java/doc/Getting-started-example.md

 To compile and run SODA Java applications, you need the following jars:

-*   A JDBC 6 or above jar.
+*   A JDBC 8 or above jar.
 For example, if you're using JDK8 or above, you could use ojdbc8.jar that ships with Oracle Database 18c, available from [this page](https://www.oracle.com/technetwork/database/application-development/jdbc/downloads/jdbc-ucp-183-5013470.html).
 Alternatively, you can also use ojdbc8.jar that ships with OracleDatabase 12.2.0.1, available from [this page](http://www.oracle.com/technetwork/database/features/jdbc/jdbc-ucp-122-3110062.html).
-If you're still on JDK7 or even JDK6, you can use ojdbc7.jar or ojdbc6.jar respectively.
-These ship with Oracle Database 12.1.0.2, and are downloadable from [this page](http://www.oracle.com/technetwork/database/features/jdbc/default-2280470.html).

-*    javax.json-1.0.4.jar.
-This is the JSR353 implementation, download it from [here](http://search.maven.org/remotecontent?filepath=org/glassfish/javax.json/1.0.4/javax.json-1.0.4.jar).
+*    javax.json-1.1.4.jar.
+This is the JSR353 implementation, download it from [here](http://search.maven.org/remotecontent?filepath=org/glassfish/javax.json/1.1.4/javax.json-1.1.4.jar).

 *    orajsoda-version.jar.
 The SODA jar.
 Download the latest version [here](https://github.com/oracle/soda-for-java/releases).